Beach Club Vibes

 Pool and pilates sessions at AMMO Beach Club Marbella

 AMMO Beach Club & Cocktail Bar is in the Castiglione urbanisation.
-Pool (57 mentions), paella (15), and beds (13) are the main topics.
-Pilates classes (12 mentions) make it unusual for a beach club.
-It also has a spa.
+The pool is the main event, with paella and sunbeds rounding out the experience.
+Pilates classes make it unusual for a beach club, and the spa adds another layer.

 Alabardero Beach Club Marbella